kamzey/kamzey/README.md

 Originally a biomedical engineer but I do love all things coding even if they're not biomedical.
 \
 I have quite a bit of experience with...\
-... pandas, numpy, Dask \
 ...
-PyTorch, statsmodels, scipy\
+Flask, pandas, numpy, Dask \
 ...
+Javascript, HTML, CSS \
+...
+PyTorch, statsmodels, scikit-learn, scipy \
+...
 Apache Airflow\
 ...
 Docker\
 ...
 MATLAB for signal processing\
 \
 Unfortunately Git was a skill learned later on in life and work code isn't open source so not many quality repos (yet!).\
-\
-Currently working on STEMCupid which is a web application that scrapes job boards to find you jobs in two differrent professions within a certain distance of each other.\
 \
 Hope to see you again!!!\
 \